semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

-Semgrep Supply Chain detects [security vulnerabilities](https://nvd.nist.gov/vuln/full-listing) in your codebase introduced by open-source dependencies, using high-signal rules to determine the vulnerability's [reachability](/semgrep-supply-chain/glossary/#reachability).
+Semgrep Supply Chain detects [security vulnerabilities](https://nvd.nist.gov/vuln/full-listing) in your codebase introduced by open-source dependencies using high-signal rules, which are instructions Semgrep uses detect patterns in code, to determine the vulnerability's [reachability](/semgrep-supply-chain/glossary/#reachability).

 To do this, Semgrep Supply Chain parses **lockfiles** for a list of dependencies,